All Episodes

 So taking some effect that is modest or manageable and treating it as the end of the world.

-Uh, even though when you factor in the benefits of fossil fuels, fossil fuels have made things better.
+Even though when you factor in the benefits of fossil fuels, fossil fuels have made things better.

-So, for example, with climate, we're far safer than ever from climate disasters.
+So for example, with climate, we're far safer than ever from climate disasters.

-Because we use fossil fuels to do things like heat homes and air conditioned homes and build sturdy buildings and irrigate to alleviate drought and move crop crops around to alleviate the consequences of drought.
+This is very well documented, but not publicized because we use fossil fuels to do things like heat homes and air condition homes and build sturdy buildings and irrigate to alleviate drought and move crops around to alleviate the consequences of drought.

 And yet we don't talk about this.

-So it's very invalidating of so much of the establishment that it's not just they talk about climate change in this vague way, but they talk about climate impact, which is a side effect of fossil fuels outside the context of the benefits.
+So I think it's very invalidating of so much of the establishment that it's not just they talk about climate change in this vague way, but they talk about climate impact, which is a side effect of fossil fuels outside the context of the benefits.

 And this happens constantly.

-Even the way you were were approaching the issue when you started, like you're thinking of it as climate change, but you're thinking of it as its own issue.
+Even the way you were approaching the issue when you started, like you're thinking of it as climate change, but you're thinking of it as its own issue.

 But that's like saying prescription drug side effects is its own issue.